ShruKin/Data-Communication/Octave/Amplitude Modulation (AM)/README.md

 ## **Derivation**
 ![Derivation](deriv.png)

-- Algorithm
+## **Algorthm**
 - Generate message signal and display
 - Generate carrier signal and display
 - Generate AM signal

 > Note: For modulation frequency of the carrier is more than frequency of the message signal.